jonifreeman/ajatusasana.fi/en/products.markdown

 meditation at the end.
 The idea is to practice each asana at home in between the workshops.
 I will provide you with additional material that will support your independent practice and deepen your body/mind exploration in relation to your bodily painspots, feelings and motivations.
 This will give you an additional boost.
 10 x 2.
 Max 10 persons.
 The whole workshop 298 € per person (incl.
 VAT).

 __Yoga & Self-Knowledge Day.__ Includes a lecture on motivation and emotions, yoga asana practice, meditation & deep relaxation.
-I will provide you with additional material that will support your independent practice.
+I will provide you additional material for supporting your independent practice.
 The whole day 145 € per person (incl.
 VAT).

 __My Idea & Asana.__ This private 1, 5 hour consultancy session works with ideas and tools from the lecture package 'Motivation & Ideation' and the Workshop-series 'Two Asanas' for understanding your unique motivation patterns, emotions and pain spots/bodily sensations.
 This